 A system verification and functional performance test should be performed on the UPS system.
 These tests will include installation inspections, individual component testing, testing on wiring, control and interlock functional checks, equipment energization and system operating measurements and functional checks.
+The system operation should be verified for each mode of operation identified in the SOD and ascertain that system will operate as designed as components operate normally and/or abnormally (e.g., the pull-the-plug test).

 6-4.
-Installation inspections and component testing of the UPS system
+Installation inspections and component testing of the UPS system a.

-As indicated in more detail in chapter 3, the installation of the main components (i.e. utility and generator circuit breakers, transfer switch, UPS, battery, battery charger, and UPS switchboard) will be inspected as follows:

-- a.
 Utility and generator circuit breakers.
-Completeness of assembly, verification of nameplate, sizes and settings against drawings, loose parts and insulation damage, breaker alignment and manual operation (leave circuit breaker open) and bus insulation resistance (if not previously energized).
-Figure 5-6 (DA Form 7469-R) shows a completed checklist for circuit breakers. - b.
+Check completeness of assembly, verification of nameplate, sizes and settings against drawings.
+Check for loose parts and insulation damage, breaker alignment and manual operation (leave circuit breaker open) and bus insulation resistance (if not previously energized).
+Figure 5-6 (DA Form 7469-R) shows a completed checklist for circuit breakers.

+The following components are part of a typical UPS system.
+These components should be inspected and/or tested in accordance with information specified below and in chapter 3.
+The checks can be considered part of the pre-checks or functional performance tests (FTPs).

+b.
 Transfer switch.
-Completeness of assembly, verification of nameplate, sizes and settings against drawings, loose parts and insulation damage, switch alignment and manual operation (leave open), switch insulation resistance (phase-to-phase and phase-to-ground), PT and control fuse size and continuity, ground connection and check timer settings.
-Figure 6-4 on page 6-12 shows a completed DA Form 7970-R for a transfer switch inspection. - c.
+Check completeness of assembly, verification of nameplate, sizes and settings against drawings.
+Check for loose parts and insulation damage, switch alignment and manual operation, switch insulation resistance (phase-to-phase and phase-to-ground), PT and control fuse size and continuity, ground connection and check timer settings.
+Figure 6-4 on page 6-12 shows a completed DA Form 7471-R for a transfer switch inspection.

+c.
 UPS.
-Completeness of assembly, verification of nameplate, sizes and settings against drawings, loose parts and insulation damage, proper settings, control fuse size and continuity, ground connection, proper neutral connection, proper phase and voltage connections (incoming, battery, inverter A, and inverter B) and manual operation of circuit breakers (leave open).
-Figure 6-5 shows a completed DA Form 7972-R for the UPS inspection.
+Check completeness of assembly, verification of nameplate, sizes and settings against drawings, loose parts and insulation damage, proper settings, control fuse size and continuity, ground connection, proper neutral connection, proper phase and voltage connections (incoming, battery, inverter A, and inverter B) and manual operation of circuit breakers (leave open).
+Figure 6-5 on page 6-13 shows a completed DA Form 7472-R for the UPS inspection.

-- d.
+d.
 NiCad battery.
-Completeness of assembly, verification of nameplate, sizes and connection against drawings, loose parts, leaks, or damage, electrolyte level, vents sealed and plugs installed, grounding and measure voltage.
-Figure 6-6 on page 6-14 shows a completed DA Form 7973-R for a battery inspection. - e. -UPS switchboard.
-Completeness of assembly, verification of nameplate, sizes and settings against drawings, loose parts and insulation damage, ground connection, proper phase and voltage connections and manual operation of circuit breakers (leave open).
-Figure 6-7 shows a completed DA Form 7974-R for the switchboard inspection. - f.
+Check completeness of assembly, verification of nameplate, sizes and connection against drawings, check loose parts, leaks, or damage, electrolyte level, vents sealed and plugs installed, grounding and measure voltage.
+Figure 6-6 on page 6-14 shows a completed DA Form 7473-R for a battery inspection.

+e.
+UPS switchboard.
+Check completeness of assembly, verification of nameplate, sizes and settings against drawings, loose parts and insulation damage, ground connection, proper phase and voltage connections and manual operation of circuit breakers (leave open).
+Figure 6-7 on page 6-14 shows a completed DA Form 7474-R for the switchboard inspection.

+f.
 Cabling.
-Proper use, voltage, labeling, and connection using drawings, tightness and neatness of termination and power cable insulation resistance (phase-to-phase and phase-to-ground).
-See figure 4-11 (DA Form 7466-R) for sample of completed checklist. - g.
+Verify proper use, voltage, labeling, and connection using drawings.
+Check tightness and neatness of termination and power cable insulation resistance (phase-to-phase and phase-to-ground).
+See figure 4-11 on page 4-17 (DA Form 7466-R) for sample of completed checklist.

+g.
 Visual and electrical wiring inspections.
 The termination of each cable, shown on the cable block and wiring diagrams, should be checked to insure each conductor matches the wiring and schematic diagrams.
-This is performed by yellowing each connection from the schematic to the wiring diagram; visually inspecting each connection for cable number, wire number/color, and terminal; and checking point-to-point continuity or "ringing out" each wire from end to end including grounds.
+This is performed by yellowing each connection between components on the schematic and wiring diagrams; visually inspecting each connection for cable number, wire number/color, and terminal; and checking point-to-point continuity or "ringing out" each wire from end to end including grounds.
 For example (figure 6-3) Cable BGATS1 from Automatic Transfer Switch to the Backup Generator should be checked to verify that the "black" wire is terminated as follows as shown on the schematic and wiring diagrams:

 Equipment Terminal No.

 Automatic Transfer Switch B1

-Backup Generator T 1
+Backup Generator T1